hsanchez/hsanchez.github.io/posts/thesiswork/tools/index.md

 the found code that goes through a curation process.
 That is, confidence in terms of completeness, fitness of purpose, documentation, proper abstractions, etc., .

-To test the above hypothesis, I am presenting the first batch of tools I'd like you to experiment
+To test the above hypothesis, here is the first batch of tools that I'll be experimenting with:
-with:

 {% for post in site.categories.tools %}